mongodb/docs/source/tutorial/convert-replica-set-to-replicated-shard-cluster.rst

                                   }

-   Creating and fully replicating one million documents in the :option:`mongo` shell may take several minutes depending on your system.
+   Creating and fully replicating one million documents in the :program:`mongo` shell may take several minutes depending on your system.

 Deploy Sharding Infrastructure